Do some vegans eat honey?

 - attributed but unconfirmed to Albert Einstein.

-Keepers argue that if humans were to entirely stop eating honey, bee populations would be seriously undermined.
-There would certainly be few almonds for vegans to enjoy; nor should they by their own principles.
+Keepers argue that if humans were to entirely stop eating honey, bee populations would be seriously undermined; most of us service our human desire for sweet food rather than pollination of plants.
+There would certainly be few almonds or blueberries for vegans to enjoy; nor should they by their own principles.

 "More bees die every year, mostly in pollinating the almonds crop in the US than all other fish and animals raised for slaughter combined."